MuhammadSakr/A-B-Testing/README.md

-### Doing Statistical Analysis and get the deeper statistical view to make the optimum decision
+### Doing Statistical Analysis and get the deeper statistical view to make the optimum decision.

 ### This project contains:
 1) Probability